AFLplusplus/AFLplusplus/docs/env_variables.md

-  - If you are using persistent mode (you should, see [instrumentation/README.persistent_mode.md](../instrumentation/README.persistent_mode.md)), some targets keep inherent state due which a detected crash testcase does not crash the target again when the testcase is given.
+  - If you are using persistent mode (you should, see [instrumentation/README.persistent_mode.md](../instrumentation/README.persistent_mode.md)), some targets keep inherent state due which a detected crash test case does not crash the target again when the test case is given.
 To be able to still re-trigger these crashes, you can use the `AFL_PERSISTENT_RECORD` variable with a value of how many previous fuzz cases to keep prio a crash.
 If set to e.g. 10, then the 9 previous inputs are written to out/default/crashes as